 - Wesleyan students take ownership of their faith and are able to successfully defend the tenants of the Gospel.

 - Bible curriculum is incorporated into every level of learning.

-- Students in all grade levels have participated in service projects with the NC Special Olympics, Big Brothers-Big Sisters, Miracle League, The Pregnancy Care Center, and the High Point Community Against Violence.
+- Students have participated in service projects with the NC Special Olympics, Big Brothers-Big Sisters, the Miracle League of HIgh Point, Macedonia Community Center, Church under the Bridge, The Pregnancy Care Center, and the High Point Community Against Violence.

 Wesleyan Christian Academy is accredited by Advanced Ed and the Association of Christian Schools International (ACSI).
 The school holds membership in the North American Coalition for Christian Admissions Professionals, North Carolina Association of Independent Schools and North Carolina Independent Schools Athletic Association.
 All teachers are licensed by the state of North Carolina and ACSI.